 Rights/Opportunities Responsibilities Students have the right to participate in the reciting of Students are responsible to either participate in reciting the Pledge of Allegiance.
-Students have the right to the Pledge of Allegiance or respect the rights of those express themselves by not participating in the pledge who wish not to participate. including the right to remain seated.
+Students have the right to the Pledge of Allegiance or respect the rights of those express themselves by not participating in the pledge who wish not to participate.
+Students will be instructed including the right to remain seated. in the proper etiquette toward, correct display of, and respect for the flag, and in patriotic exercises.